 George Reeves (1959)

 In the early hours of the morning on June 16, 1959, Reeves died of a gunshot wound to the head.
-Police arrived at the scene within an hour, and found Reeves's fiance Leonore Lemmon, William Bliss, Carol Van Ronkel, and writer Robert Condon.
+Police arrived at the scene within an hour and found Reeves's fiancee Leonore Lemmon, William Bliss, Carol Van Ronkel, and writer Robert Condon.
 They had delayed calling the police, which they attributed to their intoxicated state.

-Many believe the superhero was murdered, and did not commit suicide.
-Reeves had previously had a relationship with Toni Mannix, wife of MGM Studio executive Eddie Mannix.
+Many believe the superhero was murdered and did not commit suicide.
+Reeves had previously had a relationship with Toni Mannix, wife of MGM Studios executive Eddie Mannix.
 Some believe Mannix had Reeves killed for his wife, while others saw Lemmon as the probable killer.
 What exactly happened that night remains unknown.

 Natalie Wood (1981)

-Natalie Wood was a beloved movie star who received 3 Academy Award nominations before she turned 25.
+Natalie Wood was a beloved movie star who received three Academy Award nominations before she turned 25.
 Her most prominent film roles include Miracle on 34th Street, Rebel Without a Cause, and West Side Story.
-The actress had two highly-publicized marriages to her husband Robert Wagner, whom she was married to at the time of her death.
+The actress had two highly-publicized marriages with her husband Robert Wagner, whom she was married to at the time of her death.

 On November 29, 1981, Wood's body was recovered by authorities floating in the water face-down, dressed in a flannel nightgown.
 The actress, along with husband Wagner and friend Christopher Walken had celebrated Thanksgiving at sea.
 The autopsy concluded that Wood died from drowning and hypothermia.
 She also had bruises on her body and arms as well as a cut on her left cheek.
 It was presumed that she had slipped into the water when trying to board a dingy.